seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 Now outlaw'd from my blood; he sought my life,
 But lately, very late: I loved him, friend;
 No father his son dearer: truth to tell thee,
 The grief hath crazed my wits.
 What a night's this!
+I do beseech your grace,-- /

 **KING LEAR**
-O, cry your mercy, sir.
+/ O, cry your mercy, sir.
-Noble philosopher, your company.
+Noble philosopher, your company. /

+**EDGAR**
+/ Tom's a-cold.

 **GLOUCESTER**
 In, fellow, there, into the hovel: keep thee warm.

 **KING LEAR**
+Come let's in all. /

+**KENT**
+/ This way, my lord. /

+**KING LEAR**
-With him;
+/ With him;
 I will keep still with my philosopher.

 **KENT**